2010 United States House of Representatives elections in Oklahoma

 The 2010 congressional elections in Oklahoma were held on November 2, 2010, to determine who would represent the state of Oklahoma in the United States House of Representatives.
 Oklahoma has five seats in the House, apportioned according to the 2000 United States census.
-This election was the final one held in which Congressional districts apportioned according to the 2000 U.S. Census data.
-Representatives are elected for two-year terms; those elected serve in the 112th Congress from January 3, 2011 until January 3, 2013.
+This election was the final one held in which congressional districts apportioned according to the 2000 U.S. census data.
+Representatives are elected for two-year terms; those elected serve in the 112th Congress from January 3, 2011, until January 3, 2013.

 Overview

 By district

 Results of the 2010 United States House of Representatives elections in Oklahoma by district:

 District 1

-This district is represented by Republican John Sullivan.
-Republican candidates, Craig Allen, Nathan Dahm, Fran Moghaddam, Kenneth Rice, Patrick K. Haworth and Independent Angelia O'Dell all have filed to run against Sullivan.
+This district was represented by Republican John Sullivan.
+Republican candidates Craig Allen, Nathan Dahm, Fran Moghaddam, Kenneth Rice, Patrick K. Haworth and Independent Angelia O'Dell all have filed to run against Sullivan.
 Sullivan entered the Betty Ford Center in California to receive treatment for his addiction to alcohol on May 28, 2009.